dime-coin/core-docs/docs/reference/blockchain.md

 * The [coinbase transaction](../resources/glossary.md#coinbase-transaction)'s [TXID](../resources/glossary.md#transaction-identifiers) is always placed first.

 * Any [input](../resources/glossary.md#input) within this block can spend an [output](../resources/glossary.md#output) which also appears in this block (assuming the spend is otherwise valid).
 However, the TXID corresponding to the output must be placed at some point before the TXID corresponding to the input.
-This ensures that any program parsing block chain transactions linearly will encounter each output before it is used as an input.
+This ensures that any program parsing blockchain transactions linearly will encounter each output before it is used as an input.

 If a [block](../resources/glossary.md#block) only has a coinbase transaction, the coinbase TXID is used as the merkle root hash.